 Maintaining genetic diversity is important and will be achieved by sourcing a diversity of founders based on expert advice; ensuring an adequate size of founding population; and the ongoing exchange of animals between populations, if genetic monitoring indicates this is required.

 How many feral-free areas will National Parks and Wildlife Service be establishing?

-Shanes Park will be 1 of 7 feral-free areas in total in New South Wales managed by the NPWS.
+Shanes Park will be one of 7 feral-free areas in total in New South Wales managed by National Parks and Wildlife Service.

 - western Sydney – Shanes Park reserve

 - south-east NSW – in the Eden-Bombala region, reserve to be confirmed.

 Once all 7 sites are operating, there will be almost 65,000 hectares of predator free safe havens will exist in NSW national parks.
 These feral-free areas will deliver a measurable benefit for more than 50 threatened animal species.